Latest government advice for the borough of Rochdale

-- Venues will be operating at reduced capacity with space for social distancing.
+- Venues will be operating at reduced capacity.

-Most businesses are following local and government guidelines to help keep their customers safer.
+Most businesses are following government guidelines to help keep their customers safer.
 However, if you think a person or business is possibly breaking the rules, please do report them.

 Travelling into your town centre